 Are there rooms that cannot be accessed?

 Yes.
 Only the sanctuary and washrooms are available during service times.
 Offices remain open to the staff.
-We are currently addressing protocols for opening rooms to small committee and ministry meetings.
+We have prepared a protocol for opening rooms to small committee and ministry meetings; click here to view the protocol.

 Can I use the kitchen?